Monday, December 23, 2024

 So, to win, we must be proactive.
 To move ahead, society must unite and rally around the fight against the enemy.
 The survival of the nation and the fate of Ukraine are being decided right now, and victory over the enemy is in the hands of Ukrainians.

 And to conclude the analysis of the challenges, we cannot help but note that the “defeat of Ukraine” is the worst scenario not only for the Ukrainian nation, but for the whole of Europe, and perhaps for the whole world, if viewed through the prism of China’s ambitions.
 After all, unexpectedly, security observers have already “drawn” a probable model of further events.
 Namely, if Putin's Kremlin attacks the Baltic states or other NATO members, such as Poland, the bloc will likely send troops.
-“But as soon as several hundred Western soldiers die, right-wing parties will demand “peace” - negotiations with Putin.”
+“But as soon as a few hundred Western soldiers die, right-wing parties will demand “peace”—negotiations with Putin.”
 This conclusion is very similar to reality...

 ...The truth is that Putin did not win a single victory in 2023.
 But the risks of 2024 have increased significantly.
 Much depends on the unity of the West, on the unity of the world’s support for Ukraine.
 Perhaps peace and prosperity on the continent and in the world.